Managing the Transition to Value-Based Alternative Payment Models for Healthcare Providers and Payors

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel for healthcare providers and payors on managing the shift from fee-for-service to value-based alternative payment models (APM).
+This CLE course will provide guidance to counsel for healthcare providers and payors on managing the shift from fee-for-service to value-based alternative payment models (APM).
 The panel will discuss evolving state regulatory schemes and how to overcome the challenges presented by state regulations when transitioning to an APM.